aaruni96/ardclock/README.md

 A simple arduino based wall clock system.

-Currently only counts time from the internal timer of the Arduino Uno board, has a buzzer unit, and displays output on an LCD screen.
+Currently counts time, recives time and weather on the hour via a PC companion app, and can ask for time/weather update.
+More update to follow!

 To do: